Student Visa Application Process for Aruba

 6. HOUSING CONTRACT

-Before applying for permit, applicant/student need to have their Aruba housing lease agreement ready.
+Before applying for a permit, applicants/students need to have their Aruba housing lease agreement ready.

 7. BIRTH CERTIFICATE: needs to be legalized in the country of birth

 c.
-If born in INDIA, Birth certificate needs to be certified by Apostille by the Ministry of External Affairs, Government of India and Dutch Embassy.
+If born in INDIA, the Birth certificate needs to be certified by Apostille by the Ministry of External Affairs, Government of India, and Dutch Embassy.

 d.
-If born in another country, do same as in police clearance.
+If born in another country, do the same as in police clearance.

-8. If married, bring Marriage Contract legalized in the country where marriage took place.
+8. If married, bring the Marriage Contract legalized in the country where the marriage took place.

 a.
 If married in the US, must be certified by Apostille by the US Secretary of State